 "You made six thousand pounds while I was out?"

 "Well, technically, you did.
-I used your PayPal account.
+I used your account.
 I suppose that means you're buying dinner by way of apology for a stultifying afternoon of tedium.
 Angelo's? "

 "It's snowing cats and dogs out there."

 "Yes, and the Thames will be frozen over by next week for the first time since 1814, or so claims The Guardian.
 It's a nasty bit of weather that keeps so many criminals off the street that newspapers are forced to talk about the history of weather, a subject only slightly less mind-numbingly dull than listening to a woman describe her husband's porn collection in detail as evidence of an affair, when it's obvious she's projecting her own guilt over dallying with the postman."

 "We're eating in, Sherlock," said John firmly.
 "Do you want a sandwich, or just soup?"

 "Not that any of it matters," he went on, as if he hadn't heard John.
 "At least it didn't until our interesting clients stopped coming to 221b because of a little inclement weather."